 This intuition can be extended to foreign exchange markets.
-When the marginal utility of intermediaries is high, perhaps due to negative shocks that their lower net-worth and constrains their ability to trade or absorb losses, currencies that depreciate are considered risky assets as they lose value during bad times, and should provide higher expected returns to compensate for this downside risk.
-Similarly currencies that appreciate when intermediaries are more constrained should provide little to no excess returns as they serve as insurance or hedges in the face of adverse shocks.
-This risk based interpretation of the excess returns of exchange rates motivates the recent risk-based studies of exchange rates and the approach of this paper.
+When the marginal utility of intermediaries is high, perhaps due to negative shocks that their lower net-worth and constrain their ability to trade or absorb losses, currencies that depreciate are considered risky assets as they lose value during bad times, and should provide higher expected returns to compensate for this downside risk.
+Similarly currencies that appreciate when intermediaries are more constrained should provide lower expected returns as they serve as insurance or hedges in the face of adverse shocks.
+This risk-based interpretation of the excess returns of exchange rates motivates the recent portfolio-based studies of exchange rates and the approach of this paper.

-I formally examine the validity of this mechanism by looking at the relevance of fluctuations in the capital ratios of financial intermediaries, examining whether these financial shocks are priced into the cross-section of foreign exchange excess returns across portfolios of various strategies above and beyond other economic factors, namely consumption growth, the broader market's returns. and currency specific factors, namely the high-minus-low (HML) carry factor found by Lustig, Roussanov, and Verdelhan (2011) and the dollar and global factors found by Lustig, Roussanov, and Verdelhan (2014) and Verdelhan (2018).
-Intuitively when intermediaries have high capital ratios, they should be relatively less constrained as they hold more capital to absorb losses whereas when the capital ratio deteriorates, they have less loss-absorbing capacity and may have to be more conservative in their trading choices, highly valuing assets that still provide returns and provide a reprieve from the loss in capital.
-While the recent literature has mainly focused on the identification of novel cross-sections of returns and identifying common variation across exchange rates through portfolio based methods, little has been said about the fundamental economic determinants of the sources of risk that drive the heterogeneity in the excess returns of exchange rates.
-I delineate the relevance of fluctuations in intermediary capital as an economic source of risk embedded in the various cross-sections of foreign exchange returns and assess whether it is distinct from or a merely component of the previously identified risk factors that do not yet have definitive economic interpretations.
+I confirm the validity of this mechanism by looking at the relevance of fluctuations in the capital ratios of financial intermediaries, examining whether these financial shocks are priced into the cross-section of exchange rate returns across portfolios of various strategies above and beyond other economic factors, namely consumption growth, the broader market's returns, and currency specific factors such as the HML carry, and dollar and global dollar factors.
+I construct and employ currency portfolios to mitigate the influence of idiosyncratic country-specific risk, while also assessing whether the risk premia captured by a wide range of cross-sections of currencies may be rationalized by the central role of financial intermediaries, a potential economic source of systematic global risk.
+While the recent literature has mainly focused on the identification of novel cross-sections of returns and identifying common variation across exchange rates through portfolio-based methods, little has been said about the fundamental economic determinants of the sources of risk that drive the heterogeneity in the excess returns of exchange rates.
+I delineate the relevance of fluctuations in intermediary capital as an economic source of risk embedded in the various cross-sections of foreign exchange returns and assess whether it is distinct from or merely a component of the previously identified risk factors that do not yet have definitive economic interpretations.